Telr-PG/telr-sdk-ios/README.md

 ## Support

-If you have questions or need help with the SDK please contact support@telr.com.
+If you have questions or need help, please contact support@telr.com.

 ## License